TheLazyTomcat/SII_Decrypt/readme.txt

 Description
 ------------------------------
-This library is primarily designed to decrypt SII files that are used as a mean of storing save data in truck games developed by SCS Software.
+This project is primarily designed to decrypt SII files that are used as a mean of storing save data in truck games developed by SCS Software.
 It was tested on saves from Euro Truck Simulator 2 and American Truck Simulator.